 - Impressive Jogwheels – For a small controller the jogwheels are generous in size.
 They are very responsive which is great if you want to incorporate scratching into your routines.
 They also have the same excellent build quality as the rest of the unit.

 - Closed Ecosystem – The only real drawback is that you won’t be able to use this controller with other software.
 MIDI mapping is an option but this controller is not well supported to run with other software.

 The Traktor Kontrol S2 Mk3 is a fantastic controller from Native Instruments.
 The emphasis on portability and durability is well-suited for people looking to DJ with an iPad.

 Traktor DJ 2 is an excellent piece of software with a range of layouts and features.
 It also offers integration with Soundcloud Go+.
 Full Traktor Pro 3 added on top is the cherry on the cake.
-This allows you to move onto more advanced controllers from NI.
-You can check out our review of the best controllers for Traktor to get an idea of future options.
+This allows you to move on to more advanced controllers from NI.

 If you’re looking for a reliable and feature-rich iPad DJ controller the S2 Mk3 should be high on your list of options.

 Read our full Traktor S2 Mk3 review for more detailed information.

 Most Supported iPad Controller